smarinovic/smarinovic.github.io/_posts/2020-05-17-SLAE-exam-assessment-01.md

 00000000  B206              mov dl,0x6
 ```

 Before we can move any value to register we need to se registers to zero.
-The easiest way to to it without null bytes is to preform XOR operation on register.
+The easiest way to do it without null bytes is to preform XOR operation on register.

 ```
 ; Clearing registers